Set in beautiful Uzès, L'Albiousse is a lovingly renovated 18th century B&B with an exquisite courtyard and five comfortable bedrooms.

-In Liniéres-Bouton in Pays de la Loire, Le Moulin Bregeon offers purely romantic modern day country living.
+In Liniéres-Bouton in Pays de la Loire, Le Moulin Bregeon offers purely romantic modern-day country living.
 Staying at this bed & breakfast is an aesthetic experience where you’ll get to dive into the French way of maintaining harmony between the constructed and the natural world.
-The ‘full B&B experience’ package includes lodging, all meals and tours, making it perfect for small group holidays.

 Please tell us a bit about the history of Le Moulin Brégeon.

 Le Moulin Brégeon is built on the foundation of a 14th-century monastery, according to the French government’s historical society.
 There is evidence of some Renaissance detailing on a few of the buildings and an ancient foundation of an older style of river mill from the same time period a short way down our river.
 The main mill building was constructed atop the monastic foundation at the end of the 18th century.
 The architectural details were purposefully meant to emulate the style of Marie Antoinette’s private watermill at Versailles.

 Why did you buy a property in a relatively remote location and transform it into a small B&B?

 I first came to the Loire Valley region when I was teaching painting in the city of Angers, but ever since I first moved to Europe I had an appreciation for the French imagination’s deep respect for maintaining harmony between the built world and nature.

 I renovated the mill because I recognized it was a place where people could have a pure aesthetic experience of French country life.
 I bought it in 1992 and was happy when UNESCO designated the region a World Heritage site in 2000.